 Many other countries soon followed the German Empire and within weeks of their decision, nations like the United Kingdom and France were following Germany but these countries soon returned to standard time.
 In fact, it wasn’t until the next World War that most of Europe embraced DST.

-Today, Daylight Saving Time is often credited with having an energy and economic benefit but there hasn’t been any conclusive evidence.
-Not everyone in the United States observes system and states like Hawaii and Arizona remain on standard time year-round.
+While there are those who both like and dislike the concept, there are some that might argue that it’s beneficial to continue with DST.
+Today, Daylight Saving Time is often credited with having energy and economic benefit but there hasn’t been any conclusive evidence.
+Not everyone in the United States observes this system and states like Hawaii and Arizona remain on standard time year-round.
+In 2006, Indiana joined DST.